HOAIAN2/Instagram-Downloader/README.md

 ![icon](icons/icon128.png)

+## How this work

+With regex and some `ReactFiber` magic, I'm able to know which post you wanna download and fetch the api to download the photos for you.

 ## Browser compatibility

 This extension should work fine on the following browsers with `fetch()` API and Chromium base browser, tested Browser: